Coconut Milk Crepes

 I have several friends who don’t consume dairy, which can make a brunch party a bit of a conundrum.
 No cheese, no milk—that rules out the usual egg casserole and french toast casserole ideas.
 I wanted something delicious and fun, but also unique enough that my guests won’t make it every day.

-How to make dairy-free crepes
+How to make Coconut Milk crepes

 To make the crepes, I added all of the ingredients to a blender, and blended it for 10 seconds.